 The 10 Best Portable Espresso Makers

 This wiki has been updated 31 times since it was first published in February of 2018.
 Coffee is the drink of choice for millions of people, many of whom consider it an essential part of each morning.
 Brewing its pressurized, steam-born cousin usually requires a high-powered machine and a bit of know-how, but if you're running late for work or waking up early on the trail, a portable espresso maker will help keep you in crema even when there's no barista within 100 miles.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes